Pet Guardianship Program

 How to Enroll

-- Have an estate planning attorney draw up a will or trust for you.
+1. Have an estate planning attorney draw up a will or trust for you.
 San Diego Humane Society can provide you with a list of attorneys who are certified specialists in estate planning for your convenience.
+Or you can use this free estate planning resource to get started.

 Have your attorney: Name family members or friends, and if they aren’t available, San Diego Humane Society to take your animals upon your permanent incapacity or passing.

-- Complete the Pet Guardianship Program Pet Biography Form for each of your animals.
-These forms are available by contacting Joseph Passaretti at 619.243.3443, or [email protected]e.org.
-First, provide the pertinent documents demonstrating that San Diego Humane Society is a charitable beneficiary, and then we will provide the Pet Biography Form.
-The information you supply will help San Diego Humane Society provide your pet(s) with the best possible new home.
+3. Complete the Pet Guardianship Program Pet Biography Form for each of your animals.
+These forms are available by contacting Katie Chalmers at (619) 798-0498 or KChalmers@sdhumane.org.
+This information will help San Diego Humane Society provide your pet(s) with the best possible new home.
 This information can be updated at any time and we will follow up with you every two years.

 Restrictions